louisborn/questup-frontend/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the Project

 QuestUP is a web application to motivate middle school students to engage with learning materials even after the school time.
 The final subject grade (displayed to the students as a level) is predicted using ML techniques based on the students performance.
 By completing "Quests" students can receive points.
-With sufficient points shop items are unlocked which then the students can purchase from
+With sufficient points, shop items are automatically unlocked which then can be purchased by the students.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>